Skip over navigation

 UGA alumna Natasha Trethewey (BA ’89) has been re-appointed U.S. Poet Laureate for 2013-2014.
 The 2007 Pulitzer Prize winner for Poetry has been inducted into the Georgia Writers Hall of Fame, is the Poet Laureate of her native Mississippi, and was named Georgia Woman of the Year in 2008.

-Judith Ortiz Cofer, Regents and Franklin Professor of English and Creative Writing in the Franklin College of Arts and Sciences, has been named the University of Georgia's 2013 recipient of the Southeastern Conference Faculty Achievement Award.
+Gregory H. Robinson, Foundation Distinguished Professor of Chemistry in the Franklin College of Arts and Sciences, has been named the University of Georgia's 2014 recipient of the Southeastern Conference Faculty Achievement Award.

 The Grady College of Journalism and Mass Communication administers the Peabody Awards program.
 Often cited as the most prestigious award in electronic media, the Peabody Awards recognize excellence, distinguished achievement and meritorious service by radio and television networks, stations, cable television organizations, producing organizations and individuals.
 The Peabody archives, housed at UGA, contain some of the best radio and television programs produced in the last six decades.